Expose Concurrency Bugs With Thread Fuzzing

 an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 As programs get larger and more complex they often need to process data or execute instructions concurrently, which can lead to non-deterministic defects that arise when execution of one thread interferes with another.

-LiveRecorder comes with a capability that we call Thread Fuzzing which manipulates the way that threads are scheduled, making concurrency bugs that are rare in normal conditions become statistically more common – allowing them to be found before they hit customers.
+Undo comes with a capability that we call thread fuzzing which manipulates the way that threads are scheduled, making concurrency bugs that are rare in normal conditions become statistically more common – allowing them to be uncovered before they hit customers.

 We had written a unit test that stress-tested a newly added piece of concurrent code and there was some issue we couldn’t understand.
-We couldn’t reproduce the issue at first, but using LiveRecorder with thread-fuzzing turned on, we were able to reproduce the issue within minutes.
+We couldn’t reproduce the issue at first, but using Undo with thread fuzzing turned on, we were able to reproduce the issue within minutes.

 Common Concurrency Bugs